llunarg/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

  - ***Below are the activities assigned as part of week 0 of the Bootcamp.
-A brief documentation of each activity and evidence of each  as appropriate.*****
+A brief documentation of each activity and evidence of each  as appropriate.***

- **- Security considerations were taken into account in the user creation process (MFA), the "Authy" application was selected for token management due to its multi-device facility.**
+ - ***Security considerations were taken into account in the user creation process (MFA), the "Authy" application was selected for token management due to its multi-device facility.***

  **1. Create of the Admin user.**